argentlabs/argent-contracts-starknet/examples/webauthn/README.md

 Start by installing a service that allows you to expose your localhost to the internet (e.g., [Ngrok](https://ngrok.com/docs/getting-started/), Localtunnel, etc.).
 Important: This service must provide an HTTPS connection; otherwise, WebAuthn will not work.

-un the following command to start the devnet:
+Run the following command to start the devnet:

 ```bash
 scarb run start-devnet